bluerobotics/bluerobotics.github.io/lumen/index.md

 5. Remove blank penetrator from the flange cap.

-6. With a thin coating of silicon grease, install an 010 O-ring (included) on the penetrator and tighen it to the flange cap.
+6. With a thin coating of silicon grease, install an 010 O-ring (included) on the penetrator and tighten it to the flange cap.

 7. Solder the wires to "daisy chain pads" on the _Lumen_ Light PCB.
-	-Black: GND
+	- Black: GND
-	-Red: VIN
+	- Red: VIN
-	-Yellow: PWM
+	- Yellow: PWM

 8. Reinstall aluminum flange cap on the light.